tomasfabian/PushPro/README.md

 =====================

 PushPro is a library for push notifications that can be filtered and paged on the server side.
 It is based on ASP.NET SignalR self hosting and hub connections.
-The query operators are based on ASP.NET WEB API OData.
+The OData query operators are generated and parsed with the help of ASP.NET WEB API OData.

 Push your notifications from the server: